downlinko/downlinko.github.io/_posts/development/2018-07-23-download-install-curl-windows.md

 …and how to configure it so you can use it from command line.

 Check it out:

+> This tutorial focuses on Windows 7 as [cURL is now part of the command line tools on Windows 10](https://blogs.technet.microsoft.com/virtualization/2017/12/19/tar-and-curl-come-to-windows/){:target="_blank"}.

 ## Step #1: Download